abhiwand/atk/doc/source/ds_apir.rst

     my_frame = Frame(my_csv)
     my_frame.filter(my_custom_row_func)

-In this example, the filter command iterates over every row in the frame and evaluates the user-defined function on each one and keeps only those rows which evaluate to True.
+The filter command iterates over every row in the frame and evaluates the user-defined function on each one and keeps only those rows which evaluate to True.